Attainable Knowledge and Omniscience: Soundness

-In this section we prove the soundness of our logical system with respect to the evidence-based semantics introduced in Section~\ref{syntax and semantics section}. \begin{theorem} If $\vdash\phi$, then $w\Vdash \phi$ for each epistemic world $w\in W$ of each Kripke model $\<W,E,\{\sim_e\}_{e\in E},\pi\>$. \end{theorem} The soundness of propositional tautologies and Modus Ponens inference rule is straightforward.
-Below we prove the soundness of each of the remaining axioms and Attainable Necessitation inference rule as separate lemmas.
+The soundness of propositional tautologies and Modus Ponens inference rule is straightforward.
+Below we prove the soundness of each of the remaining axioms and the Necessitation inference rule as separate lemmas.